Swapnil-Ncode/Technical-Project/README.md

 ### Basic Workflow

 1. **Open the Application**
-   - Navigate to the TextVibe interface
+   - Navigate to the Extract and Analyser interface
    - You'll see two panels: Upload (left) and Results (right)

 2. **Upload a File**